About the initiative

-The taskforce established over 100 clinical committees and working groups to provide it with expert advice about each area of clinical practice that the MBS supports.
+The taskforce established over 100 clinical committees and working groups to give it expert advice about each area of clinical practice that the MBS supports.

 Clinical committees and their working groups examined MBS items in a particular clinical area, to align those items with modern clinical evidence and best practice.
 Over 700 clinicians, consumers and health system experts participated in these committees, providing detailed advice on how to improve the MBS.